Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-10-28-MiniRTS-SelectionAndInputHandling.md

     Container.BindInterfacesAndSelfTo<InputHandler>().AsSingle().NonLazy();
 }
 ```

+As you can see we use `BindInterfacesAndSelfTo<T>` to bind our class.
+This binds the concrete `InputHandler` class.
+If we would also have implemented an `IInputHandler` interface we would also bind that and we could use that interface instead of the concrete class to reduce coupling even more. `AsSingle()` means that we want to bind it as [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) which means we will use only one single instance of this in our game. `NonLazy()` tells Zenject that we wan't to create an instance right away, and we don't want to wait until any other class requests a reference to it, before it gets instantiated.

 Press the play button and do some left, right and double left-clicks in your game window. you should see **Left click**, **Right click** and **Double left-click** logs printed to the console.
 Magic!